nathakits/spottie-figma-plugin/README.md

 </h1>

 <h4 align="center">
-  Spottie is a Figma plugin for inserting album and track covers directly into your designs using Spotify API
+  Spottie is a Figma plugin for inserting album, artist and track covers directly into your designs using Spotify API
 </h4>

 <p align="center">